 - Register for Level 2 if the student is entering Year 10 in 2021.

-- Registrations close on 22 May 2019.
+- Registrations are likely to close in May 2020.
 If you miss the deadline you will NOT be eligible for a Scholarship.
 Note that practice material is available to assist students preparing for the exam.
 Please see ACER Preparing for the Test page, which has links to the practice materials available for purchase.
 You can attain practice material when you Register for the exam.

 - Registered families will receive e-confirmation and further information from the School, sent to your nominated email address.

-- The student must sit the exam in person at the School on Saturday 1 June 2019 from 9.00am through 1.00pm.
+- The student must sit the exam in person at the School on at a date to be announced from 9.00am through 1.00pm.

 Note: All applicants will be notified of the outcome of their application for a scholarship by end of August 2019.
 The decision to award a scholarship and the level of assistance granted is entirely at the discretion of the Headmaster.
 No correspondence will be entered into with regard to such decisions.

 Why does The Rockhampton Grammar School offer Scholarships?